iegomez/mosquitto-auth-plug/README.md

 # mosquitto-auth-plug

-#### Important
+#### Important addition

 This fork adds the following backend:

 * Go JWT json (golang)

-Everything, including building instructions, remains the same.
+This version depends on a Go environment and cgo to work.
+Everything else, including building instructions, remains the same.
 The plugin uses cgo to allow the backend to call auth functions written in Go in a separate go-auth.go file.

+Has been tested with Go 1.9.2 and mosquitto 1.4.14.

 #### Original